What is the Google Search Console and How Does It Affect Your Website’s Performance?

 If Google Search Console reports a server error, it means that Google could not access your URL, the request timed out, or your site was busy.
 As a result, Google abandoned the request.
 There are a variety of possible causes for this type of error, and you may need to address this issue with your development team or server host in some cases.

 When you move (or remove) a page on your site, the web developer needs to set up a 301 redirect to tell the web browser that the page has moved and directed it to the new page.
 However, if pages move multiple times or get sent back to the original location, errors can occur.

 What Should I Do If I Notice a Google Console Search Issue?

 If Google has a problem finding or indexing your website, you will typically receive some type of notification.
 For instance, you may get a 404 alert if Google can’t find the page.
 Or, your web developer may get a notification from Google stating the issue.
 If you experience these issues, let your web team know right away.
 Do not ignore the problem or let it linger.

 Here’s why: if you are having a problem accessing a page on your website, there’s a good chance that your clients or other people are having the same problem.
 If someone cannot access your website, they will not hesitate to go to your competitor’s website.
 As a result, you have missed out on a potentially lucrative real estate deal due to a technical issue that the developer or could easily fix.

 SCHEDULE YOUR DISCOVERY CALL AND CLAIM YOUR MARKET

 Contact us today if you are ready to take your real estate investment business to the next level.
-Learn more about how we can help you implement the MSP Marketing Program in your area.
-Fill out the form below or contact us at (877) 540-4248, and we will walk you through the process.
-We only work with one real estate investor per market, so reserve your counties today.
+Learn more about how we can help you implement the Motivated Seller Prospects Marketing Program in your area.
+To check the availability of your market, fill out our application form or contact us at 877-399-2259, and we will walk you through the process.
+We work with a limited number of real estate investors per market, so claim my market today.